M. F. McGrew

 One such series of articles appeared regularly for years on Page 1 of

 under the name of Lets Talk Type.

 Typo Graphic billed itself as The monthly magazine that type built.

 Much of his love of letters came from his father, Carl A. McGrew,

 who was an architect with a specialty of inscriptional lettering for buildings.

 A variety of buildings around Pittsburgh carry his marks.

-He lived nearly all of his life in Pittsburgh, Pennsylvania, and spent the past twenty years
+He lived nearly all of his life in Pittsburgh, Pennsylvania, and spent the last twenty years

 at the Asbury Heights retirement center.

 He also had a life-long interest in streetcars and trolleys, and was one of the founders of